 So, you’ve filed your tax return, met the deadline and you’re done.
 While it’s tax season, why not take time for a financial health check and make sure your finances are in top condition?

 Meeting your tax deadline can be a huge relief, but when you’ve filed your return and your head’s still in finance mode, it can be a good time to review your financial health and any plans.
 Think of it like your annual medical exam – but substitute your tax accountant or financial planner for your MD.
-Even though this year’s deadline is extended until July 15th because of the pandemic, it can never be too early to start planning your tax strategy.

 Here’s our top 5 things to consider once you’ve filed your tax return: